-Customers are only expected to answer questions to the best of their knowledge and belief.
+Customers are only expected to take the level of care of a reasonable consumer.
 It might not be reasonable to expect a customer to remember exactly when certain events happened, or to know off the top of their head the answer for a joint policyholder.
 In some cases, it might not be reasonable to expect a customer to know the answer to a question at all.

 But the customer still has to take reasonable care not to make a misrepresentation.
 So if a customer is unsure of the answer to a question, it's reasonable to expect them to find out the answer.

 CIDRA sets out what actions the insurer can take when the consumer fails to take reasonable care.
 What actions the insurer can take depends on how it’s treated the misrepresentation.

 If the misrepresentation was deliberate or reckless the insurer can avoid the policy and keep the premium.
 If there’s an ongoing claim on the policy, the insurer would be entitled to refuse it.

 If the insurer thinks the misrepresentation is either deliberate or reckless, they’d need it to show us why.
 If we’re not satisfied with their reasons, we’re likely to say the misrepresentation was careless.